Root: רָפָא (resh, pey, aleph)

 In the beginning was the Word, and the Word was with God, and the Word was God.
 He was with God in the beginning.
 Through Him all things were made, and without Him nothing was made that has been made… The Word became flesh and made His dwelling among us.
 We have seen His glory, the glory of the one and only Son from the Father, full of grace and truth.

-It is the Messiah that brings true healing.
-We are redeemed and forgiven and therefore, healed!
-It is by His painful sacrifice on the cross that we are healed physically, mentally, and spiritually!
+It was the Messiah who brought true healing.
+His actions redeemed us.
+We were forgiven and therefore, healed!
+By His painful sacrifice on the cross we were healed physically, mentally, and spiritually!

-Although His ultimate goal was to be our eternal Salvation, He also was a healer to individual people, while on earth:
+Although His ultimate goal was to be our eternal Salvation, Yeshua also was a healer to individual people, while on earth.
+At one point Yeshua even unintentionally healed a woman:

 And a woman was there who had been afflicted for twelve years by an issue of bleeding.
 She had suffered greatly under the care of many physicians and had spent all she had, but to no avail.
 Instead, her condition had only grown worse.